open-synergy/mdbook-prosedur-umum/src/fa/merevisi-customer-invoice.md

 ## <a name="input">A. INPUT</a>

-Ada kebutuhan untuk merevisi invoice
+*Condition*: Ada kebutuhan untuk merevisi invoice

 ## <a name="role">B. ROLE YANG TERLIBAT</a>

 * A/R
 * Customer Invoice Validator
+* Penandatangan Customer Invoice

 ## <a name="instruksi">C. INSTRUKSI KERJA</a>